ahsr-cell/mSigHdp_pipeline/README.md

      --plotting ${plotting} \
      --decompose ${decompose}
 ```
-*Note - The pipeline resource (i.e., memory and time) requirements varies throughout the different processes. mSigHdp is the most memory and time intensive process and therefore the amount of resources requested from HPCs (for Sanger users.
-LSF) should be requested to ensure mSigHdp successfully completes.
-In other words, if mSigHdp requires 25Gb memory to successfully run, is recommended to request 27-30 Gb memory (25Gb + a recommended +10% additional resources requested to err on the cautious side).
+*Note - The pipeline resource (i.e., memory and time) requirements varies throughout its processes. mSigHdp is the most memory and time intensive process and therefore the amount of resources requested from HPCs (for Sanger users, LSF) should be requested to ensure the mSigHdp module successfully runs.
+In other words, if mSigHdp requires 25Gb memory to successfully run, is recommended to request 27-30 Gb memory (25Gb + a recommended + ~10% additional resources requested to err on the cautious side).

-The following tables have been generated (through empirical testing, using mSigHdp (50k burn-in iterations, 250 posterior samplings, 100 iterations between each chain) on synthetic datasets of increasing sample size) as a guide for Sanger users (submitting their job to the LSF queue):
+The following tables have been generated (through empirical testing, using mSigHdp run on analysis settings (i.e., 50,000 burn-in iterations, 250 posterior samplings, 100 iterations between each chain) on synthetic datasets of increasing sample size) as a guide for Sanger users (submitting their job to the LSF queue):

 #### Normal tissue samples (max mutation burden 10,000)
 | Hierarchy      | Sample size      | Max memory required [Gb] | Time required [00 hours : 00 minutes : 00 seconds] |